Styes and Chalazia - Topic Overview

 - Unlike styes, chalazia often don't hurt.

-inflammation and swelling may spread to the area
+- The inflammation and swelling may spread to the area surrounding the eye.

 How is a stye or chalazion diagnosed?